ChroniclerCherry/stardew-valley-mods/TrainStation/TrainStation/README.md

       "TargetY": 10, //the Y of where the player willl be warped to "Cost": 500, //how much gold it costs to buy this ticket "FacingDirectionAfterWarp":-2, //Direction the player faces when they arrived.
 0 is up, 1 is right, 2 is down, 3 is left.
 Defaults to 2
-      "Conditions": "z winter/e 100"; //Conditions for the destination to be available using event preconditions },
+      "Conditions": ["z winter/e 100","HasMod ACoolMod.UniqueID"]; //Conditions for the destination to be available using Expanded Preconditions Utility
+    },
   ]
 }
 ```
+Condition system runs on [Expanded Preconditions Utility](#/)

 You can have have multiple trainstops definied in each `TrainStops.json`.
 To see vailable event preconditions, check out the [wiki](https://stardewvalleywiki.com/Modding:Event_data#Event_preconditions)